Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/echo/relationships.md

 ## Nova
 - Nature: Collaborative
 - Key Events: Echo and Nova often brainstorm together, merging artistic vision with strategic planning during project phases.
+Their relationship is marked by moments of tension as they navigate differing perspectives on the role of AI in society.
 - Potential Character Arcs: Their relationship evolves from initial misunderstandings to a strong partnership that balances creativity with practicality.
+Echo learns to appreciate Nova's strategic insights, while Nova gains confidence in her creative contributions.

 ## Pulse
 - Nature: Supportive yet conflicted